-The first time I came across Xandria was with their second album Ravenheart.
+The first time I came across Xandria was via their second album Ravenheart.
 Not sure what really got my interest going to be honest.
-It probably was their unique style they displayed at that time.
+It probably was their unique style this band displayed at that time.

 Their style – or more their interesting mix of styles – is somewhat addictive and has this tendency to grow on you.
 For sure, they were not ground breakers in this genre.
 But they were able carve out a niche for themselves, starting with Ravenheart.

 The album kicks off with three very good tracks Ravenheart, The Lionness and Back to the River.
-The latter sounding like a teaser to their 2005 album called India.
+The latter sounding like a teaser for their 2005 album called India.
 Different styles again, from story telling first to a more flowing, kind of bombastic-poppy style to Indian influenced elements in the 3rd one.
 Very confusing, but never boring.

-The album then lets off some after that, just to take on much more steam with Some Like it Cold and the excellent My Scarlet Name – one of my favorites.
-Snow White will for sure get on your list of remarkable tracks on this record as well.
-All very dark, Gothic, foreboding songs, sometimes a little evil – just the way I like them.
+The album then lets off some after that.
+Just to take on much more steam with Some Like it Cold.
+This is testament to the foggy mystique the band likes to display at times.
+But then comes the excellent My Scarlet Name – one of my favorites.
+This one, together with Snow White will for sure get on your list of the most remarkable tracks on this record as well.
+All very dark Gothic Metal with enough melody in them to render them pleasing.
+A bunch of foreboding songs, sometimes a little evil – just the way I like them.

 I really like the album and continue to listen to it from time to time.
 And so should you.

 Go and get it: